———————————————

 Apart from which, I'm certain my family back in High Rock can benefit from my quarter of the loot and put it to good use.
 But enough of this now.
 We need to get going.
 We've got Hammerfell to save, and potentially Skyrim.

-After a little chat with my and Ysolda's friend the Khajiit trader Ri'saad in the southwestern suburb (he is more than delighted to participate in my business scheme and will surely know better than to try to rip me off), we run west.
+After a little chat with my and Ysolda's friend the Khajiit trader Ri'saad in the southwestern suburb (he is more than delighted to participate in my business scheme and will surely know better than to try to rip me off), we run westwards.

 A little way before the Big Northkeep Intersection, I notice a road leading uphill into the mountain range north of Lake Ilinalta.
 I decide to check it out.